puthymol/javascript-aes/README.md

 # NodeJS-AES
-encrypt and decrypt data in NodeJS using AES
+Encrypt and Decrypt data in NodeJS using AES